 2 Defining cumulative impact and ZoI for multiple features

 We first derive a measure for the impact of multiple features of an infrastructure type, e.g. roads or houses, on biological response variables.
 To illustrate this, we use habitat selection analysis, where the aim is to discriminate which environmental conditions are selected or avoided by animals.
 This is based on ecological data such as species occurrence or movement data and use-availability designs (Fieberg et al., 2021).
-The main element in habitat selection approaches is the habitat selection function (HSF) w(X,Z), a function proportional to the probability of selection of a given space resource unit, depending on the frequency of used and available resource units (Thurfjell et al., 2014).
-The HSF w(X,E) is function of a matrix of spatial predictor variables X = X1,X2,...,Xk for which we want to estimate the ZoI, and possibly a matrix E of other environmental variables (e.g. temperature).
-Here k corresponds to different types of infrastructure, but might also represent other spatial variables (e.g. land cover, amount of habitat).
+The main element in habitat selection approaches is the habitat selection function (HSF) w(X,Z), a function proportional to the probability of selection of a given space resource unit, and estimated from the frequency of used and available resource units (Thurfjell et al., 2014).
+The HSF w(X,E) is function of a matrix of spatial predictor variables describing infrastructure, X, for which we want to estimate the impact, and a matrix of other environmental variables, E (e.g. temperature, vegetation type, altitude and/or topography).
 In its parametric form, the HSF might be represented by

 w(X,E) = exp(Xβ + Eα) (1)

-where β and α are vector of coefficients for X and E. We break down the first term
+where β and α are vector of coefficients for X and E. The first term can be written in vector form

 A) Infrastructure type 1 B) Infrastructure type 2 C) Infrastructure type k